 Before we start this project, I’ve already spent some time working on using an X-Acto knife with the students, so there is an expectation of understanding before providing the tools.
-Finally, I think it’s prudent to mention that I’m always open to allowing student modifications of assignments.
-Sometimes a student may have an exciting approach or idea, so I try to remain open to letting them express their voice and choice in the classroom projects.
+Finally, it’s prudent to mention that I’m always open to allowing student modifications of assignments.
+Sometimes a student may have an exciting approach or idea, so I remain open to letting them express their voice and choice in the classroom projects.

 - Students will produce a flat artwork template for a box product.